athul/jiofi-cli/README.md

 Jiofi-CLI is a Command Line Interface to check your Jiofi Network from your terminal than using the web interface.
 It only shows very specific details like battery details, data usage and devices connected.

+## Tested on

+- Jiofi4

+> Open an Issue or PR to contribute to and the testing of other Models

 ## Using it